Going Public: International Art Collectors in Sheffield

 Going Public: International Art Collectors in Sheffield was co-originated by Mark Doyle and Sebastien Montabonel and is led by Museums Sheffield.
 In 2015 the project was a partnership between Museums Sheffield, Sheffield Cathedral, Sheffield Hallam University’s Sheffield Institute of Arts Gallery and Site Gallery.
 The project was supported by Arts Council England, The Henry Moore Foundation, Montabonel & Partners, Sheffield City Council and Sheffield Hallam University.

-The Going Public Report has been made possible with the generous support of Nicolas Cattelain.
+The Going Public Report was made possible with the generous support of Nicolas Cattelain.